owlbarn/tutorial/book/case-image-inception/README.md

 ### VGG

 The VGG network proposed in [@simonyan2014very] is the next step after AlexNet.
 The most notable change that introduced by VGG is that it uses small kernel sizes such as `3x3` instead of the `11x11` with a large stride of 4 in AlexNet.

-The benefits are mainly twofold.
+Using multiple small kernels is much more flexible than only using a large one.
+For example, for an input image, by applying two `3x3` kernels with slide size of 1, that equals to using a `5x5` kernel.
+If stacking three `3x3`, it equals using one `7x7` convolution.

-The first is that by replacing large kernels with multiple small kernels, the number of parameter is visibly reduced.
+By replacing large kernels with multiple small kernels, the number of parameter is visibly reduced.
-Most are 3x3 kernels.

-CODE

-The second one is to increase non-linearity.

-The 1x1 kernels.

-The extra benefit is that now that the number of parameters are reduced, we are able to build deeper architectures.
-Two flavours: VGG16 and VGG19.
-Compare data.
+In the previous two examples, replace one `5x5` with two `3x3`, we reduce the parameter by $1 - 2 * 3 * 3 / (5 * 5) = 28%$.
+Replace the `7x7` kernel, and we save parameters by $1 - 3 * 3 * 3 / ( 7 * 7) = 45%$.

+Therefore, with this reduction of parameter size, we can now build network with more layers, which tends to yield better performance.
+The VGG networks comes with two variates, VGG16 and VGG19, which are the same in structure, and the only difference is that VGG19 is deeper.

+One extra benefit is that using small kernels increases non-linearity.
+Image an extreme case where the kernel is as large as the input image, then the whole convolution is just one big matrix multiplication, a totally linear operations.
+As we have just explained in the previous section, we hope to reduce the linearity in training CNN to accommodate more real-world problems.

 ### ResNet

 We keep saying that building deeper network is the trend.
 However, going deeper has its limit.
 The deeper you go, the more you will experience the "vanishing gradient" problem.
-This problems is that, in a very deep network, during back-propagation on it, the repeated multiplication operations will make the gradients very small, and thus the performance affected.
+This problems is that, in a very deep network, during the back-propagation phase, the repeated multiplication operations will make the gradients very small, and thus the performance affected.

 The ResNet in [@he2016deep] proposes a "identity shortcut connection" that skips one or more layers and combine with predecessor layers.
 It is called a residual block, as shown in this figure.

 FIGURE: residual block

+We can see that there is the element-wise addition that combines the information of the current output and its predecessors two layers ago.
-Explain how this residual structure solve the gradient problem: the error can be backpropagated through multiple paths.
+It solves the gradient problem in stacking layers, since now the the error can be backpropagated through multiple paths.

-Also going deeper has parameter size problem.
+The authors shows that during training the deeper layers do not produce a error higher than its predecessor in lower layer.

-Also note that in this structure, we concatenate features from different levels, not update them layer by layer.
+Also note that the residual block aggregating features from different level of layers, instead of purely stacking them.
-BENEFIT.
+This patten proves to be useful and will also be used in the Inception architecture.

 ## Building InceptionV3 Network